Curing the high-energy perturbative instability of vector-quarkonium-photoproduction cross sections at order $\alpha

-With this dynamical scale choice, $\mu_R$ values close to $M/2$ are not used at mid and large $\sqrt{s_{\gamma p}}$.
+With this dynamical-scale choice, $\mu_R$ values close to $M/2$ are not used at mid and large $\sqrt{s_{\gamma p}}$.
 Consequently, the dip in the scale-variation band simply disappears, see the right panel of \cf{fig:TCS_plots_Jpsi_zmax-09_NO-DATA}.
 Let us stress that results with both central-scale choices, $M$ vs $\sqrt{\hat{s}_{\gamma g}}$, are compatible within the scale uncertainty.
-One notable difference is indeed the disappearance of the dip, the second is that the results of $\ln(1+\eta)$ and $\ln(1/\xi)$ resummations get closer to each other with the dynamical scale choice.
+One notable difference is indeed the disappearance of the dip, the second is that the results of $\ln(1+\eta)$ and $\ln(1/\xi)$ resummations get closer to each other with the dynamical-scale choice.

-We emphasise that simply increasing the value of the scale in the NLO CF computation does not help to solve the problem of negative cross sections at high energy (\cf{fig:TCS_Jpsi_Y1S_NLO}) because the values of the NLO CF cross section become negative for $\mu_F>M$.
-The scale choice $\hat{\mu}_F$ of \ce{eq:muF-hat-def}, which is optimal from the point of view of the NLO CF computation~\cite{Serri:2021fhn}, is smaller than $M$ and leads to cross sections which lie at the lower edge of the LO CF scale-uncertainty band.
+We recall that simply increasing the value of the scale in the NLO CF computation does not help to solve the problem of negative cross sections at high energy (\cf{fig:TCS_Jpsi_Y1S_NLO}).
+On the contrary the values of the NLO CF cross section become negative for $\mu_F>M$.
+The scale choice $\hat{\mu}_F$ of \ce{eq:muF-hat-def}, which is optimal from the point of view of the NLO CF computation~\cite{ColpaniSerri:2021bla}, is smaller than $M$ and leads to cross sections which lie at the lower edge of the LO CF scale-uncertainty band.
 These are clearly below our matching predictions even with the corresponding scale uncertainty, see the dashed purple line in both panels of \cf{fig:TCS_plots_Jpsi_zmax-09_NO-DATA}.